harness/terraform-provider-harness/harness/nextgen/docs/RepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AgentRepositoryServiceListRefs**
-> RepositoriesRefs AgentRepositoryServiceListRefs(ctx, agentIdentifier, identifier, accountIdentifier, optional) Returns a list of refs (e.g. branches and tags) in the repo
+> RepositoriesRefs AgentRepositoryServiceListRefs(ctx, agentIdentifier, identifier, optional)
+Returns a list of refs (e.g. branches and tags) in the repo

 Returns a list of refs (e.g. branches and tags) in the repo.